Architecture of Bosnia and Herzegovina: War-time destruction and post-war reconstruction

 During the Bosnian War from 1992–1995, over 2000 civil and religious buildings of historical value were destroyed.
 Among those were the Ferhadija mosque of Banja Luka (built in 1578) and the Stari Most in Mostar (built in 1566), both destroyed in 1993.
 They have been rebuilt true to the original techniques and styles.

 In the years following the Bosnian War, there has been a construction boom in Sarajevo.
 It is among the cities with the most construction in South-East Europe.
 The UNIS Twin Towers, designed by architect Ivan Straus, were almost totally destroyed in the war, but have been renovated completely.
 In the Hrasno residential area, the Bosnian company Bosmal has constructed the "Bosmal City Center", one of the tallest twin towers in the Balkans at 120 meters each.

 The new owners of the Holiday Inn Hotel in Sarajevo, also designed by architect Ivan Straus, announced that As of 2005 they will start construction on a new 22 story tower.
 The so-called 'intelligent' tower is expected to cost about 50 million euros.

 The Unis Twin Towers have been renovated completely.
 On the site of the former Oslobodjenje Towers, the Avaz towers have now been constructed as new headquarters for Avaz, the popular Bosnian newspaper company.

 It's located in Marin Dvor, Sarajevo's business district which has recently been totally renovated with the plans for the Unitic 3 and Grand Media Center.
-The new tower went under construction in 2006 and it is expected to be completed some time in 2008.
-The Avaz Twist Tower will hold the record for being the Balkan's tallest tower and one of the most interesting towers in Europe.
-It is made up of a twisting glass facade and will be 142 meters tall with a 30-meter antenna reaching a total height of 172 meters.
+The new tower went under construction in 2006 and was completed in 2008.
+The Avaz Twist Tower holds the record for being the Balkan's tallest tower.
+It is made up of a twisting glass facade and is 142 meters tall with a 30-meter antenna reaching a total height of 172 meters.

 Most of the Olympic venues were destroyed but reconstruction has not yet taken place.

 The Bosnian Parliament building (from architect Juraj Neidhart) is under re-construction, and the Museum of Bosnia and Herzegovina in Sarajevo's Marin Dvor area is totally renovated.

 In Sarajevo's Ilidža suburb many construction projects which could be considered large by even EU standards have been started.
 Examples include a project to build a cable car to connect to the nearby mountains Igman and Bjelašnica; a sport complex with swimming pools worth 30 million euro; and the 'Gardens of Riverina' - city within the city which will cost more than 1 billion euro over a ten-year period.

 Recently, one section of the future European motorway corridor 5C was constructed and opened for traffic near Sarajevo.
 Soon the Federal government will start construction on a new 40 km long motorway section from Sarajevo to Zenica.
 The construction of the whole 330 km of 5C was planned to be started in spring 2006, and worth approximately 3 billion euros.

 Bjelašnica and Igman Olympic Mountains are under plans to be privatized and reconstructed.